 Are you looking for a Motherboard that can withstand the rigors of everyday life?
 The Asrock B550 Steel Legend is the answer to your prayers.
 Iron Man’s Mark I Armor, reimagined as a motherboard, has been created by Asrock.
 And with this, Asrock has made a name for itself among the top AMD B550 Motherboards because of its rock-solid sturdiness and endurance.

 The Asrock B550 Steel Legend is available in a white finish, ideal for white builds.
 The design is stunning, with a black PCB, white heatsinks, and grey metallic strips along the length of the board, giving it the appearance of snow on black rocky mountains!
 The board also includes built-in RGB on the massive I/O heatsink cover and RGB headers for future RGB expansion.

-The Asrock B550 Steel Legend comes in a full ATX form factor has a lot to offer, from 4 DIMM slots that can accommodate up to 128GB of RAM to a 14 power phase design that makes it seem formidable in front of any power-hungry Ryzen CPU.
+The Asrock B550 Steel Legend comes in a full ATX form factor and has a lot to offer, from 4 DIMM slots that can accommodate up to 128GB of RAM to a 14-power phase design that makes it seem formidable in front of any power-hungry Ryzen CPU.
 The Asrock B550 Steel Legend also boasts a lot of storage choices, including 6 SATA ports and 2 M.2 sockets, one of which is PCIe 4.0 ready.